vuestorefront/magento2/docs/guide/composables/use-custom-query.md

 Reactive object containing the loading state of the query function.

 ### `error`
-Reactive object containing the error message, if search failed for any reason.
+Reactive object containing the error message, if query failed for any reason.

 ## Example
 `customQueryExample.ts`